questdb/documentation/clients/date-to-timestamp-conversion.md

 ?>
 ```

-Learn more about the [Composing ILP Messages](/docs/reference/api/ilp/advanced-settings/)
+Learn more about the [ILP text format](/docs/reference/api/ilp/advanced-settings/).